 TYPICAL WORK HISTORY QUESTIONS

-Possible answers: Computer, Software on the computer, copier, fax machine, VOIP phones, collaborative tools like Sharepoint / Box.net, Salesforce.com, heavy machinery, filing systems
+Possible answers: Computer, Software on the computer, copier, fax machine, VOIP phones, collaborative tools like Sharepoint / Box.com, Salesforce.com, Gmail, heavy machinery, filing systems, etc.

 Discuss your familiarity with Microsoft Office, Lotus Notes, Zimbra, Apple software products and so forth.
 A typewriter doesn't count.
 It's obsolete.